Zev-Lonewolf/ModEx_DiscordBot/README.md

 <!-- MINI RESUMO - Resumo curto inicial -->
 <p align="center">
   <em>
-    MoDex (Mode Executor) is a Discord bot that reorganizes large servers into thematic sections by adjusting roles and channel visibility for each group.
+    ModEx (Mode Executor) is a Discord bot that reorganizes large servers into thematic sections by adjusting roles and channel visibility for each group.
-    It lets you activate complete sets of channels — like RPG, anime, movies, games, or casual areas — showing only what matters for each moment.
+    It lets you activate complete sets of channels — Whether for movies, music, sweepstakes, events, casual activities, or any other topic that requires automated organization.
   </em>
 </p>